marcusportmann/inception/README.md

 # Inception Framework

+The Inception Framework offers a robust and comprehensive solution for building modern, full-stack web applications, combining a powerful Spring Boot backend with an intuitive Angular frontend.
+By following best practices in contemporary web development, the Inception Framework streamlines the process of developing scalable, maintainable, and secure applications.
+This framework is designed to support the creation of dynamic, enterprise-grade solutions, with an emphasis on flexibility and extensibility.

+The Inception Framework integrates the backend components (built using Spring Boot) and the frontend components (built using Angular) seamlessly, providing a unified development experience.
+Developers can focus on both server-side logic and client-side functionality in a cohesive environment, making it easier to build applications from the ground up.

+One of the key strengths of the Inception Framework is its modular design.
+The framework is organized into a set of discrete, reusable modules, which developers can incorporate into their applications as needed.
+This modular approach allows developers to customize their application’s features without overcomplicating the codebase.
+Modules provide functionality, which includes config management, codes management, error reporting, reliable execution of complex asynchronous tasks, email correspondence with templating, reference data, state of the art party management, and a multi-tenant role-based security model.

+All of the framework’s functionality can be exposed via both RESTful APIs and SOAP-based web services.
+This dual exposure ensures that applications built on the Inception Framework can easily integrate with other systems, whether they require lightweight, modern API calls or more traditional enterprise-level web services.

+To simplify and standardize database version control and schema management, Liquibase is integrated into the framework.
+This enables developers to manage database changes in a consistent, reproducible manner, ensuring that the database schema evolves alongside application code, and that all changes are properly tracked and versioned.

+The Inception Framework is built with scalability in mind, providing tools that allow applications to grow seamlessly as user demands increase.
+The modularity and extensibility of the framework ensure that developers can keep applications maintainable, even as they evolve with new features and requirements.

 ## Overview
 The Inception Framework enables the rapid development of applications with a Java back-end and Angular front-end.